UBC-MDS/strapR/README.md

 ## Function Usage

--   bootstrap: Bootstraps a sampling distribution for a sample.
+-   bootstrap_distribution: A sampling distribution of \`rep\` replicates is generated for a specified estimator with replacement for a given bootstrap sample size.

--   bootstrap_stats: Calculates a bootstrapped confidence interval and other stats for a sample.
+-   calculate_boot_stats: A confidence interval for a given sampling distribution is calculated for a given confidence level.
+The interval and other statistics relevant to the distribution and its creation are returned in a dictionary.

 -   histogram_ci_plot: Plots a bootstrapped sampling distribution with its confidence interval and observed mean.

--   summary_tables: Makes two tables that summerize the statistics from the bootstrapped samples and the parameters for creating the bootstrapped samples.
+-   summary_tables: Generates a table that contains a given sampling distribution’s mean and standard deviation along with relevant statistics like its confidence interval for a given confidence level.

 ## Contributing